-- 1. In the opinion of the Directors: - (a) the financial statements and notes of the Group are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Group as at 31 December 2023 and of its performance, for the year ended on that date; and - (ii) complying with Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; - (c) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in note 2(c); - 2.
-This declaration has been made after receiving the declarations required to be made by the Directors in accordance with sections of 295A of the Corporations Act 2001 for the year ended 31 December 2023.
+- 1. In the opinion of the Directors: - (a) the financial statements and notes of the Group are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Group as at 31 December 2024 and of its performance, for the year ended on that date; and - (ii) complying with Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; - (c) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in note 2(c); - (d) the information disclosed in the consolidated entity disclosure statement is true and correct; - 2.
+This declaration has been made after receiving the declarations required to be made by the Directors in accordance with sections of 295A of the Corporations Act 2001 for the year ended 31 December 2024.